Who We Are & What We Do

 The Abbey’s network is much wider than our 300-acre property in rural Washington State.
 Through the web, we are interconnected with friends around the world.

 What We Do

 Our days are never dull!
-A monastic’s full time inner focus is to learn and practice Buddha’s teachings.
+A monastic’s full time inner focus is to learn and practice Buddha’s teachings, the Dharma.
 Then we share the tools to develop compassion and wisdom with anyone who asks.
 People of all backgrounds and beliefs can find something in the Dharma to make their lives happier and more meaningful.

 We are both traditional and innovative in rooting Buddha’s teachings firmly in the West.
 The Abbey embraces gender equality.
 Social service is a key element of community life.
 We do prayers and practices in English.